Vitamin B17 and Cancer Research

 Vitamin B17 Side Effects

 There have been reports suggesting possible toxic side effects associated with vitamin B17.
 However, toxicity has mainly been observed when vitamin B17 is administered orally.
-Symptoms such as dizziness, headache, nausea, and vomiting, which are similar to cyanide poisoning, have been recorded.
+Certain symptoms which are similar to cyanide poisoning, have been recorded: blue coloring of the skin, confusion, nerve damage, dizziness, droopy upper eyelids, headache, liver damage, low blood pressure, nausea and vomiting, fever, coma, and death.

 The route of administration of vitamin B17 appears to be associated with toxic side effects.
 When administered intravenously, vitamin B17 does not show toxicity: “There is also no evidence that purified amygdalin, administered in “therapeutic” dosage, causes toxicity.”
 (2016).